iamkroot/trakt-scrobbler/README.md

 + MPC-BE/MPC-HC: Enable the web interface from Options.

 #### Configuration
 All you have to do now is create a `config.toml` file with the required parameters.
-See `sample_config.toml`.
+See `sample_config.toml` under `trakt_scrobbler/data` directory.

 Parameter | Explanation |
 --------- | -----------